kossidts/intval/README.md

 `parseInt(true) !== NaN !== parseInt(false) ` though it `isNaN()` ;).

-Unlike _parseInt_, `intval` will never return `NaN` and **you can provide a default value right away to be returned in case the variable is undefined**.
-Hence `intval` helps you write even cleaner code.
+Unlike _parseInt_, `intval` will never return `NaN`.
+But **you can provide a default value to be returned, in case the variable is undefined**.
+Hence `intval` eliminates the needs to check against `NaN` and it helps you write even cleaner code.

 Syntax: